livereload/LiveReload/mac/FSEventsFix/README.md

 ## API

-This library has no public API; just include the .c file in your project.
-The file uses `__attribute__((constructor))` to run the installation function at load time.

 There's no public API defined and no symbols exported to ensure that multiple instances of this library can co-exist within a single process.

+The .c file uses `__attribute__((constructor))` to run the installation function at load time.

-You can check the status of this library by reading FSEventsFix environment variable.
+You can check the status by reading FSEventsFix environment variable.
 Possible values (defined as preprocessor macros in `FSEvents.h`) are:

 - (not set or empty string): not yet installed